p3lim/toc-interface-updater/README.md

 You can use this in a GitHub action workflow by referencing `p3lim/toc-interface-updater@v1`.

 Options:
-- `base` - dictates which version `## Interface:` will be set to, one of "retail", "classic" or "bcc"
+- `base` - dictates which version `## Interface:` will be set to, one of "mainline", "classic" or "bcc"
-  - _optional, defaults to "retail"_
+  - _optional, defaults to "mainline"_

 #### Example